jkingportfolio/CI_PP1_TheCocktailBar/README.md

 - Gallery
 - Contact

-- It is fully resposive due to using the Bootstrap v5.0.2 nav bar which then produces a toggler menu for smaller screens.
+- It is fully responsive due to using the Bootstrap v5.0.2 nav bar which then produces a toggler menu for smaller screens.
 - The navigation bar is located at the top of every page in the same location and allows users to navigate seamlessly through the site.
 - A hover effect on the text of the navigation bar text allows the user to understand that it is a clickable link.
 Upon clicking the link the user will be taken to the desired page